 The wiper industry therefore has begun to build blades out of untraditional materials, such as silicon.
 “Silicon is not affected by ozone or sunlight or climatic condition,” Jasuta says.
 “It has an operating temperature range of minus 100 degrees to 350 degrees Fahrenheit and will not take a permanent set.”

 Jasuta says that as the silicon blade wipes the windshield it leaves behind a layer of silicon residue.
 The residue increases the ability of moisture to bead up.
 This increases the blade’s overall wiping power and allows clearer vision.

 On average, silicon blades cost 25 percent more than traditional ones, Jasuta says.
-The Jamak Tripledge, a triple-edge silicon blade, for example, costs $6.88.
+The silicon Jamak Tripledge, for example, costs $6.88.
 But money is saved in the long run, Jasuta says, because a silicon blade lasts two to three times longer than the nine-month lifespan of an organic rubber blade.

-“Silicon rubber is basically silicon that has been formulated in a rubberlike material,” so that the blade can glide more easily across the windshield, says Randy Putnam, president of Specialty Silicone Products.
+“Silicon rubber is basically silicon that has been formulated in a rubberlike material,” so that the blade can glide more easily, says Randy Putnam, president of Specialty Silicone Products.
 “Silicon rubber withstands the degrading effects of sunlight that basically kill the rubber.”

 However, because windshield glass is made of silicon, this can cause problems with silicon blades, Putnam says.
 “The glass and the silicon want to stick together.
 It can chatter and scrape.
 It creates friction and burns out the wiper motor.”

 One solution, Putnam says, is his company’s SilBlade, a silicon rubber blade coated with Teflon.
 SilBlade wipers cost $25 for the entire unit, which might be triple the price of a more pedestrian blade, but they come with a five-year warranty, so owners won’t have to buy new sets of blades every few months.